Nitrokey/nitrokey-documentation/nextbox/remote/dns-rebind.rst

 ------------

-Most routers, which implement this DNS-Rebind protection also allow you to whitelist certain domains from this protection. **Generally, to solve this issue you just have to insert your (full) domain to the DNS-Rebind Exceptions (or whitelist) of your router.**
+Most routers, which implement this DNS-Rebind protection also allow you to whitelist certain domains from this protection. **Generally, to solve this issue you have to insert your (full) domain to the DNS-Rebind Exceptions (or whitelist) of your router.**

 For instance, the setting inside a *Fritz!Box* is to be found in: